david97dp/david97dp/README.md

 - 👋 Hi!
-I’m David de Paz.
+I’m David de Paz, a person who doesn´t stop learning.
+I really want to get a job and get into this field, programming and data science.
 - 👀 I’m interested in data science and analytics, programming and machine learning operations.
 - 🌱 I’m currently learning about python and queries SQL.
 - 💞️ I’m looking for a job that allows me to grow professionally and don´t stop improving my knowledge.